2026 Election Threats

 Support election operations and civic norms

 Encourage employees to register to vote and to serve as poll workers, and make it as simple as possible for them to do so.
 Consider best corporate practices to facilitate participation like paid time off.
 Host programs aimed at enhancing civic engagement of employees.
-The Civic Alliance shares best practices.
+The Wisconsin Business Leaders for Democracy share best practices.

 -